IsardVDI now works out of the box with docker & docker-compose

 NOTE: Your hardware needs to have virtualization enabled.
 You can check that in your BIOS but also from CLI:

 If you see nothing in the output your CPU has no virtualization capabilites or they are disabled in BIOS.

-To bring up IsardVDI you only need to download the docker-compose.ym file (or clone the full repo) and bring it up:
+To bring up IsardVDI you only need to download the docker-compose.yml file (or clone the full repo if you want to build the images yourself) and bring it up:

 wget https://raw.githubusercontent.com/isard-vdi/isard/master/docker-compose.yml docker-compose pull docker-compose up -d

 Note: If you connect with your browser to the wizard through localhost or 127.0.0.1 the viewer hostname in isard-hypervisor will be set to that IP and no one will be able to open viewers from other computers.
 Refer to troubleshoot incorrect viewer hostname to modify the viewer IP.

 IsardVDI will create following paths on your system and map it inside hypervisor and app containers:

 - /opt/isard: The main folder that will contain:

 - bases: Path where base template images will be stored.
 The complete path will include